-The most recent national estimate suggests that 126 million adults suffer from some pain in a given year with about one-third (40 million adults) suffering from severe pain and back pain, joint pain, neck pain and headaches are among the most common types of pain experienced by US adults.
-Acupuncture is very effective at reducing joint pains.
-We offer a natural option, free of side effects for residents of Washington, Lamoille, and Chittenden counties every day.
-Acupuncture is recommended as a first line treatment by the American College of Physicians in their 2017 Clinical Practice Guidelines for acute and chronic low back pain and by the National Institutes of Health for low back pain and knee osteoarthritis.
+About 126 million adults suffer from some pain in a given year, with about one-third (40 million adults) having severe pain.
+Back pain, joint pain, neck pain and headaches are among the most common types of pain experienced by US adults.
+Acupuncture is very effective at reducing joint pain.
+Acupuncture is recommended as a first line treatment by the American College of Physicians.
+In their 2017 Clinical Practice Guidelines for acute and chronic low back pain and by the National Institutes of Health for low back pain and knee osteoarthritis, they recommend ACUPUNCTURE.

 How Does Western Medicine Treat Joint Pain?